 For the Christian who dies today, his or her spirit moves directly from the body at the moment of death into Christ's presence in the Heavenly throne room escorted by angels, according to Jesus in Luke 16.
 As Paul explains:

-Our physical body is the material part of our existence, and Paul says it is only a temporary home for our spirit, which is the eternal part of us.
-Our spirit occupies our body for a time, but when our body dies, our spirit moves to our next home to be present with the Lord (if we are a believer) in the throne room of God.
+Our physical body is the material, temporary part of our existence, so Paul says it is only a temporary home for our spirit, which is the eternal part of us.
+Our spirit occupies our body for a time, but when our body dies, our spirit moves to our next home to be present with the Lord (if we are a believer) into the throne room of God.

 For a complete teaching on the Rapture, please read the following article.